 What are the most important U.S. Civil War Sites?

-From Fort Sumter and Gettysburg Battlefield to the thought-provoking Appomattox County Court, there are many fascinating Civil War monuments and museums to explore.
+From the site of the first shot being fired at Fort Sumter to Appomattox County Court where Lee surrendered, there are few more powerful ways to learn about the American Civil War than through the places where it unfolded.
+There are many fascinating Civil War battlefields, monuments and museums to explore, many of them under the remit of the National Parks Service.
 A list of some of the prominent sites and monuments of the American Civil War can be found below.
 Click on the title of each for further information.
 If you're keen to visit these locations then this list of US Civil War sites will allow you to find out more information as well as the history behind each location.

 1. Fort Sumter

 Originally built to defend the coast against the British, Fort Sumter in South Carolina became the site of the ignition of the American Civil War.
 It was here that, on 12 April 1861, the Confederates fired upon the Union-held fort, signalling the start of the war.
 Following 34 hours of bombardment, the Union surrendered.
 They would not recapture it for a further four years.

 Gettysburg was just a small town until the summer of 1863, when it became the scene of one of the bloodiest battles in the war between General Robert E. Lee and his Confederate Army and General George Meade’s Union Army of the Potomac.
 The Battle of Gettysburg raged from 1 to 3 July 1863, resulting in over 51,000 casualties and victory for Meade and the Unionists.
 It marked a significant turning point in the war, followed twenty one months later by Lee’s surrender.
 Today, Gettysburg National Military Park is brimming with approximately 1,328 monuments, markers and memorials relating to the American Civil War.